Content rules. But the rules changed.

 Still, creating great content and conducting media relations to get this published are no longer enough.

 The PR professional must actively market this content.
-This means engaging audiences through Facebook, Twitter, Google+, Instagram, and Pinterest while keeping an eye on new ways of connecting.
+This means engaging audiences through Facebook, Twitter, Google+, Instagram, even via Messenger or Whatsapp while keeping an eye on new ways of connecting.

 Yes, content rules.
 But the rules changed.
 And making PR work means keeping pace with change.